Sanity is overrated.

 ) And I believe that you, sir, are a bitchweiner.

-: You better swear!
+You better!
 Because if you don't...
 Do you know what I'll do to you, Bertram?
 First, I'll build a box.
 Then, I'll shove you

 in that box.
 Then I'll ship the box to India and back.
 Then I'll go to the local supermarket and buy myself a big, sharp butcher's knife.
 Then

-: Dom!
+Dom!
 Look what you've done!
-He's crying now!
 Shit!
 Please don't cry, Bertram!
 She didn't mean

 it like that!
-She just... er... has a very weird sense of humor!
+Dom just... er has a very weird sense of humor!
 Yeah, that's it!
 You have a weird sense of humor, don't you, Dom?

 ) That's right, you little baby.
 Cry those bitchweiner tears.
-They're nothing compared to the Viagra Falls —
+That's nothing compared to the Viagra Falls

-: —you'll be sobbing after we're done with you!
+Niagra Falls you'll be sobbing when we're done with you.

 ) Wait!
 Where are you going?

-: I can't do this.
+I can't go on with this.
 I can't be your accomplice anymore!
 This is sick!

 And so on.

-Once Evelyn found out about the little escapades between her bestfriend and her boyfriend...
+Anyway, despite my blatant disapproval, the information could still be very useful.
+Because once Evelyn found out about the little escapades happening between her bestfriend and her boyfriend...
 Well, Cooper would be done for.
 Evil

 yn would make sure of it.